 “I talk to people about this all the time, we can literally leave you guys hanging on the Upside Down.
 No one really knows what the Upside Down is, we just know what comes from it, like Demagorgons and like the Mind Flayer, but the Upside Down is an alternate dimension of our world.
 Our world is so big so there’s more than just Demadogs, and Demagorgons and Mind Flayers, so no one really knows.”

-Maya Hawke has also been talking to the press about her hopes for Season 4, and where she can see her character Robin going.
+Maya Hawke has also been talking to the press about her hopes for season four, and where she can see her character Robin going.

 Talking to Consequence of Sound, Hawke said: “Robin evolved a lot as we filmed the season.
 I think the Duffer brothers take a lot of inspiration from their actors, so the better the brothers got to know me, the more the character changed.
 But you would have to ask the brothers about that.